landgit/CleanDataCourseProject/CodeBook.md

 ###Activity:
 str: character
-The action a subject perform
+The action a subject perform.
 There are 6 activities: LAYING, SITTING, STANDING, WALKING, WALK_DOWNSTAIRS, WALKING_UPSTAIRS.

 ###Measurement Variables:
 str: numeric
 The letter “t” or “f” in front of the variable means:

-t: the body linear acceleration and angular velocity were derived in time to obtain Jerk signals
+t - the body linear acceleration and angular velocity were derived in time to obtain Jerk signals

-f: a Fast Fourier Transform (FFT) was applied to some of these signals
+f - a Fast Fourier Transform (FFT) was applied to some of these signals

--mean-:the mean value
+-mean-: the mean value

 -std-: Standard deviation